|

 Gewerkschaft Securitas of Berlin (Germany).

-Alexander Koch in The Netherlands and a special company was setup
+Alexander Koch in The Netherlands who had setup a special company in 1922

 to hold the patent: Naamloze Vennootschap Ingenieursbureau Securitas

-In certain countries, patents were filed by the German Securitas,
+In some countries, patents were filed by the German Securitas 1 ,

 whilst the same patent was filed in other countries by the